-It is likely that the increase in tariffs above the bound rates are inconsistent with Article 2 of the GATT (Tariff Concessions).
-Furthermore, when quantitative restrictions, or quotas are set, it is likely that such measures are inconsistent with Article 11 of the GATT (Prohibition of Quantitative Restrictions) and Article 11 of the Agreement on Safeguards (Prohibition of Voluntary Export Control etc.).
-On the other hand, the U.S. invokes Article 21 of GATT (Security Exceptions), stating that all measures pursuant to Section 232 are measures taken for national security purpose.
-However, it is questionable whether these measures are justified as security exceptions.
-In this regard, the panel reports for the cases brought by China, Norway, Switzerland, and Turkey were circulated to the WTO members, where the panel found in each case that the U.S. Section 232 measures cannot be justified under the security exception.
-The U.S. filed appeals against these four panel rulings.
+The U.S. invokes Article 21 of GATT (Security Exceptions), stating that all measures pursuant to Section 232 are measures taken for the national security purpose.
+However, it is questionable whether these measures are justified under the Security Exceptions.
+In this regard, the panel reports in the cases brought by China, Norway, Switzerland, and Turkey were circulated to the WTO members, where the panel found in each case that the U.S. Section 232 measures cannot be justified under the Security Exceptions.
+The U.S. appealed these four panel rulings.
 In January 2022, EU withdrew the case and the dispute between EU and the U.S. was referred to arbitration proceedings and has been suspended by their mutual agreement.
-In July 2023, the case filed by India was terminated by mutual agreement, and a panel decision to that effect was issued in August of the same year.
+In July 2023, the case filed by India was terminated by a mutually agreed solution, and a panel decision to that effect was issued in August of the same year.